Inequality in Sao Paulo, Brazil between the favela of Paraisopolis and the apartment buildings of Morumbi.

 It's instantly recognizable: the Amazon rainforest, the beaches, the Carnival are all here, and they are truly larger than life.
 Better than those, though, is the warmth and welcoming of Brazilian people.
 In most countries, this might be said as a platitude without really meaning it, but in Brazil it is absolutely true.
 The people are really incredible.

-Lastly, and most distressingly, Brazil is completely unequal.
+Lastly, and most distressingly, Brazilian society is very unequal.

 In the early 2000s the story in Brazil was mixed.
 Much like in other parts of the world, the middle class shrank as production and technical jobs moved offshore (mainly to Asia) and processes became automated.
 This resulted in gains for the poorest and for the rich, but a relative sinking of the middle class, a broad trend not dissimilar to the USA.
 This actually resulted in Brazil's Gini coefficient dropping during the period 2000-2015.